-Investments in alternatives include, but are not limited to, private markets, absolute return (hedge funds), real assets, and risk parity.
+Investments in alternatives include, but are not limited to, private markets, absolute return (hedge funds), and real assets.
 Investment strategies may include buyouts or corporate restructuring, venture capital, secondary investments, distressed securities, mezzanine instruments, energy and natural resources, and any other special situation.